How to Optimize VoIP Costs

 3. Enable QoS on devices

-Don't forget your phones and PBX.
-When they flag traffic as important, your network knows to fast-track it.
+Don’t forget your phones and PBX.
+When they mark traffic as priority, the switches have something to honour.

 Managing Internet Speed